-With all the talk about new digital media platforms, it’s easy to forget how powerful traditional platforms such as radio and TV still are.
+With all the talk about digital media, it’s easy to forget how powerful traditional platforms such as radio and television still are.
 Radio in particular rarely gets credited for what it still is: a true mass medium.
 According to a recent Nielsen report

 , radio even trumps TV in terms of its weekly reach.

-In the fourth quarter of 2016, an average of 228 million Americans aged 18 and older tuned in to the radio at least once a week, amounting to a reach of nearly 93% of the adult population.
+According to Nielsen's findings, 227 million Americans aged 18 and older listen to the radio at least once a week, equaling a reach of 92 percent of the adult population.